narsisn/CBIR-GAN/README.md

 **Image embedding algorithm in SnapMod project : https://www.snapmode.ir/**

 **Unfortunately, due to the commercial nature of the product, I can not share its code.
-Please Find the paper at this URL. : https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4057354**
+Please Find the paper at this URL: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4057354**

 # Abstract